/

 What It Nails

-Beginner Friendly Clean apps, 10 simultaneous connections and a 31-day money-back guarantee.
+• Beginner Friendly Clean apps, 10 simultaneous connections, a 31-day money-back guarantee and enough platform support for most households.

 The Drawbacks

-Past History Lingers The 2017 incident is ancient history now, but privacy purists still mention it.
+• Past History Lingers The 2017 incident is old, and PureVPN has clearly improved since, but privacy purists will still want fuller public audit visibility.

 User Experience